nxp-auto-linux/ipc-shm-us/sample/README.rst

     make -C ./ipc-shm-us/sample PLATFORM=S32V234 IPC_UIO_MODULE_DIR="/lib/modules/<kernel-release>/extra"

-   where <kernel-release> can be obtained executing `uname -r` in the target board and PLATFORM value can be S32V234 or S32GEN1 (for S32G274A and S32R45X).
+   where <kernel-release> can be obtained executing ``uname -r`` in the target board and PLATFORM value can be S32V234 or S32GEN1 (for S32G274A and S32R45).

 Building manually
 -----------------